khanali37gmail/Mars_news/README.md

 Specific Questions:

 1) Number of Months on Mars?

    There are 12 months on Mars.

-2) Number of Martian Days' Worth of Data:
+2) Number of Martian Days' Worth of Data?

     Approximately 675 Martian days' worth of data exist in the dataset.

-3) Coldest and Warmest Months:
+3) Coldest and Warmest Months?

     On average, the third month has the coldest minimum temperature on Mars, while the eighth month is the warmest.

-4) Lowest and Highest Atmospheric Pressure Months:
+4) Lowest and Highest Atmospheric Pressure Months?

     On average, atmospheric pressure is lowest in the sixth month and highest in the ninth.

-5) Martian Year Length:
+5) Martian Year Length?

     The plot indicates that a year on Mars is roughly 675 Earth days long, confirmed by an internet search which states that a Mars year is equivalent to 687 Earth days.

     Overall, the analysis provides insights into the temperature and atmospheric pressure variations across different months on Mars, as well as the length of a Martian year compared to Earth years.